 class Order def total_amount line_items.reduce(0) do |total, item| total + (item.count * item.price) end end end class Invoice def total_amount line_items.reduce(0) do |total, item| total + (item.count * item.price) end end end

-Here we have duplication in two classes that have nothing in common semantically but have the same repeating logic for calculating the total amount.
-A head first idea would be to pull up a method into a superclass and call it a day.
+We have duplication in two classes that have nothing in common semantically but have the same repeating logic for calculating the total amount.
+A head-first idea would be to pull up a method into a superclass and call it a day.

 class Base def total_amount line_items.reduce(0) do |total, item| total + (item.count * item.price) end end end class Order < Base end class Invoice < Base end

-That combinatorial hell is much more clearly expressed in some frameworks than others.
-Take for example React.js.
-If you try to share code through inheritance in React you are shooting yourself in the foot as you will end up with infinite number of components.
-That’s why those guys reach out to patterns like render props and high-order components.
+That combinatorial hell is clearly expressed in some libraries like React.
+If you try to share code through inheritance in React, you will end up with an infinite number of components.
+That's why patterns like

 module Base def total_amount line_items.reduce(0) do |total, item| total + (item.count * item.price) end end end class Order include Base end class Invoice include Base end

-class ApplicationController < ActionController::Base def impersonate_user @user = current_account.user end end
+class BaseController < ActionController::Base def impersonate_user @user = current_account.user end end

-class UsersController < ApplicationController def assign_user @user = User.find params[:id] end end
+class UsersController < BaseController def assign_user @user = User.find params[:id] end end

 class TotalAmountCalculator def sum(items) items.reduce(0) do |total_amount, item| total_amount + (item.count * item.price) end end end class Order def initialize(calculator) @calculator = calculator end def total_amount @calculator.sum line_items end end class Invoice def initialize(calculator) @calculator = calculator end def total_amount @calculator.sum line_items end end

 price.
-It does not care if the caller is
+It doesn't care if the caller is

-Invoice or apples or cucumbers.
-It just performs the math through a clear interface.
-Now the
+Invoice or anyone else.
+It just performs the math through a clear public interface.